-Tom is the acting editor of Dezeen.
+Tom is the editor of Dezeen.

 He holds masters in architectural history from both Edinburgh and The Bartlett, where his writing focused on the architecture of data centres.

 Tom has worked for several publications in architecture and construction, including the Architects' Journal and Construction Manager.
 He has also contributed to RIBA Journal, Icon, BD, City Metric, Architectural Review and ArchDaily.
-Videos on the built environment featuring Tom have had over two million views on YouTube.
+Videos on the built environment featuring Tom have had over five million views on YouTube.

 Follow Tom on Instagram and Twitter.

 Deconstructivism aimed to break free from the constraints of traditional architectural thinking, says Coop Himmelb(l)au co-founder Wolf Prix in this exclusive interview as part of our deconstructivism series.
 More

 This week on Dezeen, we rounded up 20 of the most interesting buildings that Queen Elizabeth II has inaugurated during her 70-year reign.
 More

 MoMA's seminal 1988 Deconstructivist Architecture exhibition didn't set out to define an architectural style, says its curator Mark Wigley in this exclusive interview as part of our series revisiting deconstructivism.
 More